 The National Collaborative Research Infrastructure Strategy (NCRIS) delivers world class research facilities so that Australian researchers can solve complex problems both here in Australia and around the globe.
 NCRIS is the most efficient and strategic way to invest in national scale research...

-In 2015, the Australian Government is expected to provide $1.77 billion to higher education as block grants to support research and research training, through a number of performance-based schemes under the Higher Education Support Act (HESA) 2003.
+In 2016, the Australian Government is expected to provide $1.81 billion to higher education providers as block grants to support research and research training, through a number of performance-based schemes under the Higher Education Support Act (HESA) 2003.

 A highly skilled research workforce is vital to Australia’s future prosperity.
 The Hon Christopher Pyne MP, former Minister for Education and Training, commissioned the Australian Council of Learned Academies (ACOLA) to undertake a review of Australia’s research training system.